NVIDIA Corp (NVDA)'s Winning Formula: Financial Metrics and Comp

 Understanding NVIDIA Corp Business

-NVIDIA Corp, with a market cap of $1.35 trillion and sales of $44.87 billion, is a leading developer of graphics processing units (GPUs).
+NVIDIA Corp, with a market cap of $1.47 trillion and sales of $44.87 billion, is a leading developer of graphics processing units (GPUs).
 Traditionally, GPUs were used to enhance the experience on computing platforms, most notably in gaming applications on PCs.
 GPU use cases have since emerged as important semiconductors used in artificial intelligence.
 NVIDIA Corp not only offers AI GPUs but also a software platform, Cuda, used for AI model development and training.
 NVIDIA Corp is also expanding its data center networking solutions, helping to tie GPUs together to handle complex workloads.
-With an operating margin of 45.94%, NVIDIA Corp's income breakdown reflects its diversified and innovative approach to technology.

 Financial Strength Breakdown